 Some of the items below can be bought very cheaply in India, so you could chance it and buy it there but we might be on a tight schedule so it pays to be well prepared.

-- A snood (tubular scarf) comes in handy for keeping dust out of the nose and the sun off your neck.
-Also good to keep you warm if gets cold and vice versa you can always wet it to keep you cool.
+- A snood (tubular neck scarf) comes in handy for keeping dust out of your nose and the sun off your neck.
+Also good to keep you neck warm if gets cold and vice versa you can always wet it to keep you cool.

 - Sunglasses with UV protection are essential.
 If there is snow, you’ll be blinded by the light.

-- Warm and cool socks, plenty of them.
+- Both warm and cool socks, plenty of them.

 - Thermal underwear can be useful both for adding warmth and as a sleeping layer

-- Some people feel more comfortable with a kidney-belt.
+- Some people feel more comfortable riding with a kidney-belt.

 - A wide brimmed hat is far more sensible that a baseball cap.
 Nothing beats a sombrero!